Video shows suspected drunk driver slamming into parked car in New Jersey

-VERONA, N.J.
-(WABC) -- A newly released video shows a suspected drunk driver slamming into a parked car early on Sunday in New Jersey with such force it moves several feet.
+VERONA, New Jersey (WABC) -- A newly released video shows a suspected drunk driver slamming into a parked car early on Sunday in New Jersey with such force it moved several feet.

-Police say a 30-year-old woman was driving at a high rate of speed on Grove Avenue in Verona around 1 a.m. when she crashed her vehicle into a pickup truck parked on the street.
+A 30-year-old woman was driving at a high rate of speed on Grove Avenue in Verona around 1 a.m. when she crashed her vehicle into a pickup truck parked on the street, according to police.

-The video shows her white SUV hitting the rear of the black truck, the impact pushing it forward.
+"I woke up because my dogs were barking," resident Christine Ried said.
+"I came down to see what they were barking at.

+That's when she saw why they were barking on her security camera.
+A crash her neighbor heard in the early hours of Sunday morning.

 ----------